DerekYves/blog_archives/_posts/2016-05-10-Sharing_R_code_in_a_group.markdown

 In short, my process is basically this:

-1. A specific (hopefully source controlled) file is sourced at the top of each analysis script.
+1. The same (hopefully source controlled) file is sourced at the top of each *analysis* script.
 At the point of sourcing some parameters are declared which do the correct thing depending on whether the host is Linux, Mac, or Windows.
-This is done in several steps.
-In the analysis script I include a few lines of code that allow all users to run the same exact file with the correct directory parameters loaded.
 Here’s an example:

         ## Load host-dependent directory environment
         winos <- ifelse(grepl("windows", Sys.info()['sysname'], ignore.case=T), 1, 0)